vyos/vyos-documentation/docs/index.rst

    .. grid-item-card:: Install VyOS

       Read about how to install VyOS on
        :ref:`Bare Metal<installation/install:installation>` or in a
+       :ref:`Virtual Environment<installation/virtual/index:
-      :ref:`Virtual Environment<installation/virtual/index:running vyos in virtual environments>`
+      running vyos in virtual environments>`
        and how to use an image with the usual :ref:`cloud<installation/cloud/index:running VyOS in Cloud Environments>`
-      providers
+       providers.

    .. grid-item-card:: Configuration and Operation